EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 # The Tavern
 The players are gathered at *[[Valleyrest]]* in the evening on a dreary and rainy day.
 There are about thirty people gathered in the tavern enjoying dinner and socializing.

+> [!READ]
-***"Establishing exterior shot of The Valley's Rest.
+> ***"Establishing exterior shot of The Valley's Rest.
 A gentle rain falls over the cozy inn as a warm orange glow shines through the windows and reflects off the damp cobblestone."***
+>

-***"From outside the frame a man walks to the front door, opens it and steps inside.
+>***"From outside the frame a man walks to the front door, opens it and steps inside.
 Cut to the inside of The Valley's Rest, lit by the flickering fireplace, casting a warm glow to the interior.
 A hum of chatter and conversation is had as the inn's tavern is filled, about thirty some people.
 The smell of roasted vegetables and spiced ale linger in the air.
 Our camera focuses on Carrick, as he brushes the rain off his shoulders.
 'You're early.', the man behind the bar says as he's pouring a mug of ale.
 As he says that a half-orc man sitting at the bar turns around, raises his tankard to Carrick and turns back around continuing his conversation with Ferrin"***
+>

-***"Carrick found his usual spot spot near the hearth.
+>***"Carrick found his usual spot spot near the hearth.
 He leaned back, ordered and air and let the fire on his back soak into him after a long day.
 He rests his elbows on the table and wrapped his hands around the mug and watched the door."***

 Carrick is already in the tavern, enjoying some food and drink when his younger brother, Taren enters.
 He approaches Carrick and takes a seat.

+> [!READ]
 ***"The night moved gently as Carrick sits in his chair.
 Not before too long, the door to the tavern opens and in walks a man who you recognize Carrick.
 It is your younger brother, Taren.
-He spots you sitting in the back of the tavern and appora***
+He spots you sitting in the back of the tavern and approaches you."***

 Conversation Beats:
 Taren reading the letter.